annakrystalli/rrcompendium-complete/README.md

 > Krystalli, A, (2018). *Compendium of R code and data for ‘Partial
 > Reproduction of Boettiger Ecology Letters 2018;21:1255–1267 with
 > rrtools’*.
-Accessed 29 Oct 2018.
+Accessed 27 Nov 2018.
 Online at
 > [https://doi.org/{DOI-to-compendium}](https://doi.org/%7BDOI-to-compendium%7D)

 ### How to download or install